Business card: Other formats

 Various technological advances made Compact Disc "business cards" possible, which could hold about 35 to 100 MB of data.
 These business card CDs may be square, round or oblong but are approximately the same size as a conventional business card.
 CD business cards are designed to fit within the 80 mm tray of a computer's CD-ROM drive.
 They are playable in most tray computer CD drives, but do not work in slot-loading drives.
 Despite the ability to include dynamic presentations and a great deal of data, these discs were never in common use as business cards, though they are still available.

 With handheld computers and smartphones becoming more ubiquitous, business card data is increasingly exchanged electronically via direct wireless connections (e.g. infra-red, Bluetooth, RFID), SMS, specialized apps (e.g. Bump) or via a cloud service (e.g. licobo).
 Once again, however, these new methods of transmitting business information have yet to completely replace the traditional physical business card.

 Special materials

 Apart from common business cards made of paper/card there are also special business cards made from plastic (PVC), especially frosted translucent plastic, crystal clear plastic, white or metallic plastic.
-Other extraordinary materials are metal, rubberized cards, rubber, magnets, poker chips, wooden nickels, and even real wood.
-For the most part those special material business cards are of standard format, sometimes with rounded corners.
+Other unusual materials include metal, rubberized cards, rubber, magnets, poker chips, wooden nickels and real wood.
+For the most part, these special material business cards are of standard format, sometimes with rounded corners.